jobyh/tool_jasmine/README.md

 ## Automation via Behat

 A command-line script takes care of generating Behat feature files which can be run to check whether Jasmine specs are passing intended primarily for integration with build pipelines.
-Each plugin containing Jasmine specs will have its own Behat feature file written to a `features` directory under `$CFG->tool_behat_dataroot` which you specify in your `config.php`.
+Each plugin containing Jasmine specs will have its own Behat feature file written to a `features` directory under `$CFG->tool_jasmine_dataroot` which you specify in your `config.php`.

 ```
 % php /path/to/your/$CFG->dirroot/admin/tool/jasmine/cli/init.php